Skip to content

 </api>

-Now the JSON of the response should be formated:
+Now the JSON of the response should be formatted:

 {